tonioloewald/bindinator.js/docs/components.md

 # components

-## Structure

-### Javascript
+## Javascript Components

-You can implement a component in javascript as well.
+You can implement components in javascript.
+Javascript components are recommended over HTML because they are better for static analysis, allow you to set up stuff (e.g. controllers) before the first component is instanced, and support type-checking.

 Moving forward, this is the preferred method for implementing components.

-Using makeComponentNoEval allows you to define and register controllers before a single instance of the component is inserted in the DOM, and leverage all the  javascript-centric tooling (linters, transpilers, etc.).
+Using `makeComponent` directly allows you to define and register controllers before a single instance of the component is inserted in the DOM, and leverage all the javascript-centric tooling (linters, transpilers, etc.).
 You can also easily define multiple components in a single file.